dalkhaseeb-D/at-risk-student-prediction/README.md

 - Profile (10): module, presentation, gender, region, highest education, IMD band, age band, disability, previous attempts, studied credits.
 - Engagement, VLE days 0–27 only (4): total clicks, interaction records, active days, unique resources visited.
 Students with no activity get 0.

-**Features deliberately excluded.** `date_unregistration` (it encodes the label) and all VLE activity from day 28 onward (leakage).
-Assessment scores are also left out, so the model uses the same signals in every module and asks what engagement alone can do.
-The first assignment is due before day 28 in most presentations (median day 21.5), so adding scores that were submitted *and* marked before day 28 is a legitimate extension.
-It would need care with marking dates, which OULAD does not record.

 **Split.** Stratified 80/20 split, seed 42: 22,030 train and 5,508 test rows, 44.1% at risk in both.

 **Preprocessing.** The same `ColumnTransformer` is used for every model, fitted on training data only: